WaylonWalker/waylonwalker.github.io/content/datacamp-sql.md

 ### Subqueries

+This is where I have really stepped up my sql game.
+I was able to get practice writing more complex queries.
+I also learned about different methods of joining tables together.

 #### WHERE

-Subqueries are commonly found in the where clause.
+Subqueries are commonly found in the where clause to filter data.
 Below is an example given in the course to select only the Asian countries with below average fertility rate from the states table.

 ``` sql
 SELECT